 ‘Given the right circumstances, oxytocin may help promote the acceptance and integration of migrants into Western cultures.’

-Among the 2017 onslaught of news related to Charlottesville and the removal of monuments were lesser-noticed but interesting articles about a study involving oxytocin and its ability to “reduce the effects of xenophobia by facilitating pro-social behavior toward refugees.”
+Among the 2017 onslaught of news related to Charlottesville and the removal of monuments were lesser-noticed but interesting articles about a study (good link) involving oxytocin and its ability to “reduce the effects of xenophobia by facilitating pro-social behavior toward refugees.”